rafhtl/MMM-NOAA3/README.md

 ## CSS STYLES

-* You can choose one of 4 styles [colors] for NOAA3
+* You can choose one of 5 styles [colors] for NOAA3 MMM-NOAA1
+MMM-NOAA2
+MMM-NOAA3
+MMM-NOAA4
+and NOW
+MMM-NOAA5 (smaller foot print!!)

 ## NOAA1 (Color style #1)
 ![](examples/1.png)